How to create a good Bonsai trunk

-The Nebari (root-flare) is important in providing a Bonsai with a well-balanced appearance.
-More information can be found at the root-flare page.
+The Nebari (surface roots, or root-flare) is important in providing a Bonsai with a well-balanced appearance.
+Deciduous Bonsai, like the Japanese maple, can often be found with wide, radial surface roots, that anchor the tree.
+More information can be found at the Surface roots page.

-A trunk should be thicker at its base than at the top of the tree (see photo 1, below); this is called tapering.
+A trunk should be thicker at its base than at the top of the tree; this is called tapering.
 Although it is hard to improve irregularities in the thickness of a trunk (select trees well before buying them) it is possible to achieve minor changes:

 Bonsai plants often look older than they are when they have a thick and gnarly trunk.
 The only way for a trunk to grow thicker is to let the tree grow freely in a large container, without pruning it for several years.
 Once you are satisfied with the thickness of the trunk you can train it again and place it in a smaller pot.

-The overall shape of a trunk is one of the most eye-catching aspects of a tree (see photo 2, above).
+The overall shape of a trunk is one of the most eye-catching aspects of a tree.
+Some Bonsai have slender, elegant and twisting trunks; Juniper Bonsai for example often show these qualities.
+The classic Japanese black pine on the other hand often reveals a thick, heavy trunk.
 As it is nearly impossible to bend a trunk once it reaches a certain thickness (until that point you can use a trunk-bender) it is important to take the shape of the trunk into account when buying it.